jdone934/CookingRecipes/ProjectPlan.md

 - [ ] List technologies, versions and how they will be used
 - [ ] Weekly journal entry
 - [ ] Write project plan
-- [ ] Document application flow in text and pictures - I'll use wireframes that have clickable links for the screen design.
-Use Balsamiq?
+- [ ] Document application flow in text and pictures.
+I'll visualize the flow with a Moqups project.
 - [ ] Triple-check for Checkpoint 1: Problem statement, project plan, screen design and time log pushed to GitHub.

 ### Week 4
 - [ ] Complete database design
-- [ ] Create the database and user table
+- [ ] Create the database and user and recipes tables
 - [ ] Create the user entity class and annotate for hibernate
 - [ ] Create user dao
 - [ ] Create the test database
 - [ ] Create user dao unit tests
+- [ ] Repeat above four steps for recipes
 - [ ] Weekly journal entry
 - [ ] Set up logging
 - [ ] Create class uml diagram